-Picture Book Maker is a very simple digital tool to draw and write a picture book.
+Picture Book Makers are simple digital tools to draw and write a picture book.
 It is suitable for lower-grade students who are just being introduced to the secrets of digital stories.
 Students edit book covers and pages using ready-made illustrations whose size and position can be changed.
 The characters are animals from the zoo.
 Once the picture book is finished, it can be printed, sent by email, or saved to the gallery, which will require registration.

 After the student has finished the story, it cannot be edited again.
 However, they could request a “magic number” by which they can save the story to their own computer, which is recommended since the stories get removed from the website after a while.